rabeshi/eaamo-website/content/cfppolicyandpractice/_index.md

 EAAMO’21 will follow a two-phase reviewing system.
 All submissions will be peer-reviewed by at least 2 reviewers in a double-blind format.
 The committee reserves the right to not review all the technical details of submissions.

-## Registration Waivers and Data Plans

-The conference will provide a number of need-based grants to subsidize the costs of registration as well as provide additional financial assistance to procure data plans for attending the conference.
-Awardees of the grants will have the opportunity to participate in an interdisciplinary networking session with members of the broader MD4SG community.
-Preference will be given to individuals who have submitted papers to the conference.
-We especially encourage those from underrepresented communities and institutions to submit a financial assistance application.
-Details forthcoming.

-**All financial assistance applications must be submitted by June 3rd, 2020 at 9 PM ET**; applications received after this date will not be considered.
+Register [here](https://eaamo.org/registration) for the conference.
+The conference will provide financial assistance for registration costs, as well as data plans.
+All financial assistance applications must be submitted by June 3rd, 2020 at 9 PM ET; applications received after this date will not be considered.

 ## Important Information: